stelzinga/MF/MGT_80.Tools.md

 2. Define the problem clearly
 3. Ask Staff to come up with as many ideas as possible, each expressed in a few words.
 4. All ideas are welcome, preferably wild ideas
-5. Withold criticism, see point 4.
+5. Withhold criticism, see point 4.
 6. Combine (group similar ideas together) and improve ideas.

 Brainstorming is vulnerable to *motivations to conform* which means people may risk not giving their best afraid to not confirm.
 If that is a concern, the above steps may be improved by doing a *silent brainstorming* where Staff write the ideas on pieces of paper in step 3 and hand them to a facilitator.
 ________________________________________
 ## Mentoring (Framework)
 Mentoring is a Process in which a Mentor increases a Mentee's *performance* by *teaching* the Mentee based on the Mentor's own skills, knowledge and network.
 The aim is to develop career/life.
-Mentoring is often long term 1-2 years.
+Mentoring is often long-term 1-2 years.
 See also [## Coaching vs Mentoring].
 ________________________________________
 ## Coaching (Framework)
 Coaching is a Process that consists of a Coach unlocking a Coachee's *potential* by helping the Coachee to *learn* rather than to teach them (which is done in Mentoring).
 This *helping to learn* is achieved  through asking questions including on Topics not relevant for day to day work.
-Coaching requires expertise in coaching and not in the subjects at hand i.e. the Processes.
+Coaching requires expertise in coaching and not in the subjects at hand i.e., the Processes.
 Coaching is about seeing Staff in terms of their future potential not of their past performance.
 The aim is to develop raw talent with new skills.
 It is short term from weeks to months.
 See also [## Coaching vs Mentoring].
 ________________________________________
 ## Coaching vs Mentoring (Framework)
 The difference between coaching and mentoring is sometimes small.
 There are also companies that switch the definition around or that morph them into one Process to achieve a hybrid result.